jhudsl/tidyversecourse/docs/03-tidying.md

 #### `skim()`

 When you would rather get a snapshot of the entire dataset, rather than just one variable, the `skim()` function from the `skimr` package can be very helpful.
 The output from `skim()` breaks the data up by variable type.
-For example, the `msleep` data set is broken up into `character` and `numeric` variable types.
+For example, the `msleep` dataset is broken up into `character` and `numeric` variable types.
 The data are then summarized in a meaningful way for each.
-This function provides a lot of information about the entire data set.
+This function provides a lot of information about the entire dataset.
 So, when you want a summarize a dataset and quickly get a sense of your data, `skim()` is a great option!

 ```r